 North Carolina does not require bicyclists to use bike lanes when they exist.
 There is a big debate about whether bike lanes are safe.
 We'll save that for another day.
 In the meantime, let's just say there are plenty of reasons a cyclist may want to avoid a bike lane and use the full traffic lane instead.
 The more intersections and parking lot entrances along the road, the more reasons there are.
-Also, as discussed above, cyclists riding far to the right of a lane are less visible to oncoming cars turning left across their paths.
+Also, as discussed above, bicyclists riding far to the right of a lane are less visible to oncoming cars turning left across their paths.
 The fact is that many drivers have no idea what to do with bike lanes.
 Either they don't even notice the bicyclist in the bike lane, or it does not occur to them that they should not cut the cyclist off by turning right immediately in his or her path.
 Drivers seem to equate bicyclists in bike lanes with slow moving pedestrians and expect them to be able to react and stop instantly, which is not possible.
+If you are riding in a bike lane, be aware of these possibilities.